wp-plugins/wpbugtracktor/readme.txt

 == Changelog ==

+= 0.9.4 =
+* Fixed: Fatal error was fixed that caused new installs to not work due to the plugin's name not matching the folder names inside the source files

 = 0.9.3 =
 * Added: Created the /languages/ directory, added the wpbugtracktor.pot file, and added an init action hook to enable i18n support for wpbugtracktor